-While there is undoubtedly plenty of high-quality information (and we do our best to provide it), separating fact from fiction is tricky.
-We believe that knowledge is power, which is why today we provide you with four of the best CBD books on the market.
-Authors with stellar reputations wrote these texts, and each book is backed up with a ton of research.
+Also, while there is undoubtedly plenty of high-quality information (and we do our best to provide it), separating fact from fiction is tricky.
+We believe that knowledge is power, which is why today we offer you four of the best CBD books on the market.
+Authors with stellar reputations wrote these texts, and each book is backed up with plenty of research.

 The Best CBD Books